highlightjs/highlight.js/README.md

 **Note:** Building from source should always result in the smallest size builds.
 The website download page is optimized for speed, not size.

-#### Prebuilt CDN assets
+### Prebuilt CDN assets

 You can also download and self-host the same assets we serve up via our own CDNs.
 We publish those builds to the [cdn-release](https://github.com/highlightjs/cdn-release) GitHub repository.
 You can easily pull individual files off the CDN endpoints with `curl`, etc; if say you only needed `highlight.min.js` and a single CSS file.

 There is also an npm package [@highlightjs/cdn-assets](https://www.npmjs.com/package/@highlightjs/cdn-assets) if pulling the assets in via `npm` or `yarn` would be easier for your build process.

-### NPM / Node.js server module
+### NPM package / Node.js module

 Highlight.js can also be used on the server.
-The package with all supported languages can be installed from NPM or Yarn:
+The package with all supported languages can be installed with NPM or Yarn:

 ```bash
 npm install highlight.js